Nuclear power in the UK

 CND calls for an end to the production of nuclear energy – a technology that is dirty, dangerous and economically unsustainable.
 Nuclear power burdens future generations with a potential human and environmental disaster that is not compensated for by the expensive electricity produced.

 The UK has 15 nuclear reactors currently producing 21% of the country’s electricity.
 All but one of these are scheduled to be closed by the end of 2030.
 To fill the anticipated gap, the government wants to build a new generation of nuclear power stations.
 A National Policy Statement published by the coalition government in 2011 identified eight sites suitable for new nuclear reactors.
 But these plans have stalled, with cost and safety concerns leading to delays or cancellations.

-Plans for new power stations at Wylfa Newydd and Oldbury are on hold since January 2019, while the company that was due to be building a reactor at Moorside pulled out in 2018.
+The companies planning new power stations at Oldbury, Wylfa and Moorside have pulled out.
 No proposals for new reactors have been put forward for Hartlepool and Heysham, while developments at Sizewell and Bradwell are currently at very early stages.
 Hinkley Point C is the only nuclear power station where construction has actually started, with work beginning in 2017.

 Despite these unpromising developments, industry advocates have continued to champion nuclear power as a reliable, clean energy source.
 The availability of superior renewable energy technologies rapidly being developed across the world is meanwhile ignored.